im-dravo/weather-forecast/README.md

 After starting the application, the following documentation can be observed.

 ### Open-api specification
 After running this app, the open-api docs can be seen in this URL: http://localhost:8081/api-docs .
-Refer in git repo here - https://github.com/im-dravo/weather-forecast/blob/main/infra-api-rest/src/main/resources/open-api.json
+Refer in git repo here -> https://github.com/im-dravo/weather-forecast/blob/main/infra-api-rest/src/main/resources/open-api.json

 ### Swagger UI
-After running this, the swagger UI can be seen in this URL: http://localhost:8081/swagger-ui/index.html
+After running this, the swagger UI can be seen in this URL: http://localhost:8081/swagger-ui/index.html.
+Refer in git repo here -> https://github.com/im-dravo/weather-forecast/blob/main/Swagger-UI.png

 ### Technical Debt